 There are some downsides, though.
 As we said, it’s not in everyone’s home.
 You will also need to bake it in the oven for 30–45 minutes to kill any living organisms that may be present in the mulch to prevent them from causing harm to your snake.

 You may not find these next few bedding materials in your home, but they are worth considering as a long-term bedding material.

 Aspen shavings are absorbent and smell nice.
 It’s a great material for burrowing, and its light color makes it easy to spot waste.
 The downside to aspen shavings is that you need to make sure the wood pieces are very small, or they can cause digestive troubles if eaten.
-It can also be messy, transferring it to the cage because it is very lightweight, and if it’s allowed to be damp for too long, it can grow mold.
+It can also be messy when transferring it to the cage because it is very lightweight, and if it’s allowed to be damp for too long, it can grow mold.
 Many experts consider aspen shavings the best bedding material for snakes.

 Coconut husk is a fantastic snake bedding because it is extremely absorbent of fluids and odors alike.
 It’s soft, comfortable, and naturally antibacterial as well as antimicrobial.
 The downside to coconut husk is that it comes in large pieces that your snake might swallow, causing digestive issues.
-It’s also no very good for burrowing, and it tends to camouflage the waste.
+It’s also not very good for burrowing, and it tends to camouflage the waste.

-Coconut Fiber is like coconut husk but is a much finer substrate with a soil-like texture that is great for burrowing.
+Coconut fiber is like coconut husk but is a much finer substrate with a soil-like texture that is great for burrowing.
 It’s also more absorbent of fluid and odor because there is more surface area.
 There’s also less risk of your pet eating it and developing digestive issues.
 The downside to coconut fiber is that is is extremely dusty, and it gets all over the house.